 - 1 ½ cups fresh zucchini shredded

-- ½ cup chocolate chips * make sure they are wheat free
+- ½ cup chocolate chips wheat free/gluten free

 - Preheat oven to 350 degrees.
 Grease a 9 x 5 loaf pan with cooking spray.